etingof/snmpfwd/docs/source/configuration/server-configuration.rst

 these are: `matching-snmp-context-id-list`_, `matching-snmp-content-id-list`_,
 `matching-snmp-credentials-id-list`_ and `matching-snmp-peer-id-list`_.

-Incoming (and possibly modified) SNMP message will be passed to to each `trunk-id`_ present in the list.
+Incoming (and possibly modified) SNMP message will be forwarded to each `trunk-id`_ present in the list.

 Example: